Ansumanbhujabal/PubMed_Devops/README.md

 ---

-# PubMed Search GUI Module
+# PubMed Search GUI  and CLI Module

 This project provides an API for searching and analyzing PubMed articles, using FastAPI for the backend and Streamlit for the frontend.
 It fetches PubMed data based on user queries, processes the results, and allows users to download the filtered data in CSV format.